vkurpad/flappy-fish/blog_content/blog1.md

 # From Terminal to Browser: Porting a Python Game to React

+I think you need a hook here on why someone should keep reading past the first line.
+You could use some angles like, This was one of  my projects where I learnt a lot and wanted to continue to build it out.
+Or, I had a working game.
+The challenge was making it accessible in a browser without throwing away the engine I'd already built.

+Start with a link to the game and a GIF of gameplay.
+People process the details when they see the results first.

+**Bottom line:** Connect with the reader, make this a human story.
+Not a list of issues.

 The project began as a Python terminal game built around ASCII rendering, keyboard input, and a simple backend for accounts and high scores.
 It worked well in its original environment, but I wanted to make it accessible in the browser while using the opportunity to learn React.
 Rather than rewriting the entire game in JavaScript, I kept the existing Python engine and focused on building a web interface that could interact with it cleanly.

 ![Terminal version of game](terminal.png)

 ---

+Before building the react frontend, show the arcitecture

 ## Building the React frontend